thefatdeveloper/thefatdeveloper/README.md

 - 👋 Hi, I’m @thefatdeveloper
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Javascript,ReactJS,GraphQL,.NET and many more languages
+- 🌱 I’m currently learning Javascript,ReactJS,GraphQL,.NET and many more technologies where learning curve is high
 - 💞️ I’m looking to collaborate on full stack app development
 - 📫 How to reach me sreekarsai19@gmail.com